Applied Parameters: ContextSensitive=True

 Guided wiring of a Bus

-Schematics have a definable 'electrical grid' that makes it easy to define electrical connections between objects.
-As you are placing a bus, when the bus falls within a defined range of attraction of another electrical object the cursor will snap to the fixed object and a Hot Spot (red cross) will appear.
+Schematics have a definable electrical grid that makes it easy to define electrical connections between objects.
+As you are placing a bus, when the bus falls within the electrical grid range of another electrical object the cursor will snap to the fixed object and a Hot Spot (red cross) will appear.

 Hot Spot (red cross).